swastiksuvam55/hackathon_app/README.md

 # hackathon_app
-Hackathon website created using React and Node
+Hackathon landing page created using React and Node